cashubtc/eNuts/SECURITY_POLICY.md

 ## Reporting a Vulnerability

-We take the security of our users and data seriously.
+We take the security of our users seriously.
 If you believe you have discovered a security vulnerability or have any security concerns regarding this project, please follow our responsible disclosure guidelines outlined below.

 ### How to Report